tfsaggregator/tfsaggregator/readme.md

 ## What's new in v2.5
 * Adds support for TFS 2018.2 and 2018.3
-* (WIP) Added support for Azure DevOps Server 2019 RC1
+* Added support for Azure DevOps Server 2019

 ## What's new in v2.4
 * Added support for TFS 2015.4.1